 Stephen has many years of teaching experience, both in the primary and secondary sector.
 In addition to writing, Stephen founded AE Tuition Ltd, which runs 11+ courses for children in Mathematics, Verbal Activity (inc. Verbal Ability and Verbal Reasoning), Non-verbal Reasoning and English.
-Courses in English, Maths and Science for years 7-9 (Key Stage 3) are also offered.
+Courses in Core English and Maths for years 4-5 and in Core English, Maths and Science for years 7-9 (Key Stage 3) are also offered.

 He also established AE Publications Ltd, which writes and publishes the educational material used in the AE Tuition Centres